 CAN YOU BE RESPONSIBLE FOR A DECEASED PARENT’S DEBTS?

-Losing a parent is almost always difficult, and the aftermath of a parent’s passing often proves stressful and emotionally taxing.
-Chances are, you are going to need to work through several financial and other matters in the wake of your mother or father’s death, and you may find that you develop questions along the way if your loved one dies without enough money to cover his or her debts.
+The aftermath of a parent’s passing often proves stressful and emotionally taxing.
+You will probably need to work through several financial and other matters in the wake of your mother or father’s death, and you may find that you develop questions along the way if your loved one dies without enough money to cover his or her debts.

-Many older Americans die without having sufficient funds available to cover all their debts, and if your parent was among them, you may start fielding calls from creditors shortly after his or her passing.
-Are you actually obligated to pay your loved one’s credit card, mortgage or other debts once he or she passes on, though?
+Are you obligated to pay your loved one’s credit card, mortgage or other debts once he or she passes on?

 Debt obligations

-Once your mom or dad passes, any debts he or she accrued fall under the estate’s ownership.
-If your parent has enough assets in the estate to cover those debts, great.
+Once your parent passes, any debts he or she accrued fall under the estate’s ownership.
+If your parent has enough assets in the estate to cover those debts, the estate will be responsible for payment.
 If not, some of those bills may simply go unpaid.
 Why?
 The majority of the time, you are not legally responsible for covering a deceased parent’s debts, but there are a few exceptions.

 Two exceptions